PeterHickman/smallq/README.md

 	$ ./server.rb smallq.yml

+If journalling is enabled and an existing journal is available this will be loaded so that the server can continue where it left off.
+Likewise should the server crash or be shutdown then it will try and write an journal before quitting.
+Once running it will take a snapshot of the current state of the system and all subsequent transactions will be written to a transactions file, then every `X` seconds (see the server config file `journal` > `every` setting) and new snapshot will be taken and a new transaction file opened

+Old snapshots and transactions will be purged periodically

 ## Usage - the client
 #### Queue names
 Messages are added to named queues, the queue will be created once a message is added to it.
 Gets from non-existant queues will not create the queue.
 Queue names are 2 to 30 characters long consisting to `a-z`, upper and lower case, `0-9`, `-`, `_` and `.`.
 The range of valid characters may expand in the future

 #### Message body
 The message itself must be at least 1 character long.
 There is no upper limit.
 It can contain anything except `\n`, `\r`, `\f` or `\0`.
-If you are unsure of your message contents then either escape your message or encode it with something like `base64` when you add it and unescape or decode when you get it off the queue
+If you are unsure of your message contents then either escape your message or use the `add64` and `get64` methods that will encode/decode you message with the existing Base64 module

-### Add
+### `add` and `add64`
 ```ruby
 require 'smallq/client'
 require 'smallq/config'